material-components/material-components-ios/README.md

 pod install --project-directory=catalog/
 ~~~

-If you want to take a look at the implementation of the components, you can find the code inside the development pod.
+If you want to take a look at the implementation of the components, you can find the code inside the `Development Pods` folder.
-Scroll down the left xCode panel after running the above command to find the code.
+Use `cmd-1` to open the project navigator within Xcode.
+Peal open the `Pods` project and inside the `Development Pods` folder you will find the component source code.

 ## Installation